PGLOA maintains a watching brief on parks and gardens in the area, and ensures a close liaison with the Busselton City.

 Following the completion of the landscaping associated with the fore-shore re-development, PGLOA submitted a report to City entitled Infrastructure Defects at Port Geographe – Maintenance Issues – Duty of Care.
 This led to the production of a significant report entitled Pride in our Community dated 23 March 2015.
 This report identified areas of opportunity and neglect outside of the foreshore redevelopment.

 In May 2017 we were advised of additional landscaping in response to Pride in our Community for the FY 2017-18. (see link to 170522 – BCC Landscaping Projects FY17-18).
-These will involve landscaping of the footbridge approaches, a BBQ facility on the western side of the port entrance, restoration of median strips, additional parklands, and most importantly, deep water bores for reticulation .
-The monies will come from the recovery of old developer bonds.
+These will involve landscaping of the footbridge approaches, a BBQ facility on the western side of the port entrance, restoration of median strips, additional parklands, and most importantly, deep water bores for reticulation.
+We are pleased to say that some of the items identified in 2015 were taken up by the City.

 Layman Road through the tuart forrest and Wonnerup is the second major entry to Busselton from the north.
 It is a designated tourist route.
 Layman Road as it enters Port Geographe precinct should therefore present an attractive entry statement for visitors.
 The present entry statement has promise but is depreciated by the avenue of Casuarina trees that are unsightly, damaging and dirty.